 9e.
 Surgery

 Surgical treatment options are less likely to cure iris lymphoma, unless the area affected is well-contained.
-However, it may be undertaken should the patient have developed a secondary glaucoma as a result of the iridal lymphoma.6
+However, it may be undertaken should the patient have developed a secondary glaucoma as a result of the iris lymphoma.6

 9f.
-Watch and Wait – palliative approach
+Watch and wait – palliative approach

-In some very rare cases, depending of the patient’s age and general condition, a ‘watch-and-wait’ approach (i.e. without the administration of any treatment) might be considered appropriate after appropriate clinical diagnostics and deliberation.
+In some rare cases, depending of the patient’s age and general condition, a ‘watch-and-wait’ approach (i.e. without the administration of any treatment) might be considered appropriate after appropriate clinical diagnostics and deliberation.
 The benefit and the disadvantages of therapy options should be discussed within the internal tumor board and with the patient.

 9g.
-Online Tool to choose treatment
+Online tool to choose treatment

 An important online tool to care lymphoma and cancer in general has been established with the National Comprehensive Cancer Network (www.nccn.org).
 For many lymphoma types, guidelines and recommendations are provided on this website.
 Here, oncological ophthalmologists find valuable information regarding lymphoma, which might be very helpful in secondary manifestation of these tumors in the iris.